abertpaat28/Datacamp-Finished-Projects/README.md

 **PROJECT DESCRIPTION:**

 Product emissions make up more than 75% of global emissions.
 But which industries are the worst offenders?
-Use your SQL skills to investigate!
+I used my SQL skills to investigate!

 👨‍💻 [_do the project here_](https://projects.datacamp.com/projects/1590)
 💡 [_view my solution here_](https://github.com/abertpaat28/Datacamp-Finished-Projects/tree/main/05%20-%20Analyzing%20Industry%20Carbon%20Emissions)